 Cosmetic Periodontal Surgery

-Guided Tissue and Bone Regeneration - In some cases of gum disease, we are able to help new gum tissue grow rather than reshaping the gum and bone tissue that is left after the disease is removed.
-Guided tissue and bone regeneration involves the use of membranes that help to “regenerate” the gum and bone tissue that was lost due to the disease.
-In addition, we sometimes perform a bone grafting procedure at the same time in order to maximize the success of the procedure.
+For some patients who have suffered from chronic gum disease, we can help new gum tissue grow rather than reshaping the gum and bone tissue that is left after the disease is removed.
+Guided tissue and bone regeneration is a process of regrowing tissue.
+Also, we sometimes perform a bone grafting procedure at the same time to maximize the success of the procedure.
 This helps to stimulate bone growth and retain the area that your tooth existed, minimizing the risk of bone loss.
 GTR can be done using restorable materials or with materials that need to be removed down the road.